This year, the first day of Eid-ul-Adha will be on 28th June 2023. See our Qurbani locations here.

-Not many people know that on the day of Eid al-Adha, the Prophet (saw) used to give Qurbani on behalf of himself and another sacrifice on behalf of those in his Ummah that were unable to give.
+Not many people know that, on the day of Eid-ul-Adha, the Prophet (saw) used to give Qurbani on behalf of himself and another sacrifice on behalf of those in his Ummah that were unable to give.
 This extra sacrifice is what we call the Prophetic Qurbani.

-There are great rewards in following the actions of the Prophet (saw), and what an opportunity we have every year to make one extra sacrifice for the ummah as our Prophet (saw) did.
-The extra sacrifice can be given to the needy just as Zakat al-Fitr is given at the end of Ramadan; so that the poorest communities can enjoy a healthy, filling meal with fresh meat on the days of Eid.
+There are great rewards in following the actions of the Prophet (saw), and what an opportunity we have every year to make one extra sacrifice for the Ummah as our Prophet (saw) did.
+The extra sacrifice can be given to the needy just as Zakat al-Fitr is given at the end of Ramadan, so that the poorest communities can enjoy a healthy, filling meal with fresh meat on the days of Eid-ul-Adha.

 Why give a Prophetic Qurbani?

-Ibn Anas relates that the Prophet (saw) said, ‘None of you truly believes until he loves for his brother what he loves for himself’ (Bukhari).
-For the people who have the means to give on behalf of the ummah, this hadith holds much importance.
-The recipients who receive the qurbani meat do not have the means to offer a sacrifice themselves.
-They do not get to participate in this religious ritual that commemorates the sacrifice of Prophet Ibrahim (as) and so giving on behalf of these people ensures that they are involved not only in the festivities of Eid, but also the rewards of offering a sacrifice.
+For the people who have the means to give on behalf of the Ummah, this hadith holds much importance.
+The families who receive the Qurbani meat do not have the means to offer a sacrifice themselves.
+They are unable to participate in this religious ritual which commemorates the sacrifice of Prophet Ibrahim (as).
+By giving an extra Qurbani on behalf of these people, you are not only doubling your reward and your impact, you are also ensuring that they are involved in the blessed festivities of Eid-ul-Adha.

-So why give a Prophetic Qurbani this year with the intention of following the Sunnah, feeding the poor and gaining Allah’s (swt) reward?
+So why not give a Prophetic Qurbani this year with the intention of following the Sunnah, feeding the poor and gaining Allah’s reward?